isomerpages/mlaw-corp/news/speeches/_posts/2026-04-11-post-Opening Address by Minister for Law and Second Minister for Home Affairs, Mr Edwin Tong SC, at iiM.md

 ---
-title: Opening Address by Minister for Law and Second Minister for Home Affairs, Mr Edwin Tong SC, at iiM
+title: Opening Address by Minister for Law and Second Minister for Home Affairs, Mr Edwin Tong SC, at the Institute of International Mediators (iiM) Annual Conference 2026
 permalink: /opening-address-by-minister-for-law-and-second-minister-for-home-affairs-mr-edwin-tong-sc-at-iim/
 date: 2026-04-11
 layout: post